 Academic tenure is defined as the qualified expectation of a continuation of annual employment that may be awarded to a full-time member of the faculty after completing a probationary period.
 There is no guarantee that tenure will be awarded at the conclusion of the probationary period.
-Neither is tenure a guarantee of lifetime employment.
+Tenure is not guarantee of lifetime employment.
 Rather, no person who has been awarded tenure may be discharged except upon certain grounds and in accordance with specified procedures.